propolies/kavi/docs/src/content/general/arguments.md

 ## Args

-To accept arguments we need to use `.args` which takes a `zod` object so we can validate the input.
+To accept arguments—use `.args` which takes a `zod` object that validates the input on the server.

 ```ts
 import { all } from 'kavi/server'